FriedrichIII/LiipAndroidTemplate/README.md

-#Android template project
+# Android template project

-The application is a shopping list creator.
+This project aims to group best practices and best libraries for Android development.
+The sample app is a shopping list creator.

 It demonstrate how to instantiate fragments with parameters and automatically save their parameters as well as their DTO state using **IcePick** and **FragmentArgs**.